How your beliefs and goals can create intentional parenting decisions.

 Education, Ethics/Morality, Faith/Religion, Family Relationships, Finances, Friendships, Household Duties/Chores, Health/Physical Fitness, Manners, Virtues, Communication, Career, Lifestyle.

 What are some of your big goals and beliefs for your kids?
+(And don’t forget to include kids in the goal setting as they get older!)
 I’d love to hear about them!

 This weeks posts: